-Sarah Orne Jewett (September 3, 1849 – June 24, 1909) was an American novelist and short story writer greatly influenced by her surroundings.
-This led to her love of the natural surroundings of her native South Berwick, Maine, often the fictionalized setting for her novels and short stories.
+Sarah Orne Jewett (September 3, 1849 – June 24, 1909) was American author whose works embodied her love for the natural surroundings of her native South Berwick, Maine.
+The coastal community served as the fictionalized setting for most of her novels and short stories.

 Jessie Redmon Fauset (April 27, 1882 – April 30, 1961) was an American editor, poet, essayist, and novelist who was deeply involved with the Harlem Renaissance literary movement.
 In fact, she was known as one of the “midwives” of the movement, as someone who encouraged and supported other talents.

-Born in Camden County, New Jersey, and raised in Philadelphia, she was the daughter of a Methodist Episcopal minister.
-Her mother died when she was quite young.
+Born in Camden County, New Jersey, and raised in Philadelphia, she was the daughter of Annie and Redmon Fauset.
+Here father was a Methodist Episcopal minister; her mother died when she was quite young.
 Read More→

 Brooks was born in Topeka, Kansas; her family moved to Chicago during the period known as the Great Migration, when African-Americans moved in great numbers to Northern cities.
 She started writing and reading classic authors and poets when she was young.
 Read More→